coulbyl/stores-rest-api-00/README.md

 ## Implementation

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLALchemy.
+This project is implemented using Flask, Flask-RESTful, Flask-JWT, and Flask-SQLALchemy.

 Deployed on Heroku.